 The statistics are very positive in that it is reported that the approximate success rate is 90% in terms of resolving disputes that are referred to Mediation.

-Crombie Wilkinson has Mediation experts who have professional accreditations in relation to Commercial/Civil mediation, Workplace/Employment mediation and Family mediation.
+Crombie Wilkinson’s mediator, Neil Largan, has professional accreditations in relation to Commercial/Civil mediation, Workplace/Employment mediation and Family mediation.
 If you would like to speak to one of our Mediators about Workplace Mediation, please contact Neil Largan on 01904 624185.